 MBK does not include footwear, however we do sell a wide selection of water shoes, booties, and sandals in our retail store.
 Warm sox and/or booties are recommended for classes or longer day trips.

 Do you have lockers to stow my gear while I'm on the water?

 MBK suggests that you lock your belongings in your vehicle and leave your car keys with us.
 To accommodate customers on bike or foot we have limited space for belongings in our staff room.

 What is the parking situation?

-Monterey - A city-owned public beach parking lot in front of the store is $1.50 per hour.
+Monterey - A city-owned public beach parking lot in front of our store is $1.50 per hour.
 The pay machine takes credit cards and cash (usually).
 There are two 24-minute free spaces if you are just making purchases at the store.
-There is pay parking all along the beaches and Cannery Row but you may find free spaces a few blocks away from the waterfront.
+All waterfront parking lots charge fees but you may find free spaces a few blocks away from the waterfront.

-Elkhorn Slough/Moss Landing - North Harbor is a large paved parking lot with fees of $3.75 for 4 hours or $6.25 for 12 hours (cash only).
+Elkhorn Slough/Moss Landing - North Harbor is a large paved parking lot with fees of $6 for half day (cash only).
 They also charge for launching privately owned boats/kayaks.

 Will I get wet?
 Do I have to wear a wetsuit?

 One of the wonderful things about kayaking is that it's a water sport!
 This means that you could get a little wet, ranging from just your little toe to a much larger percentage of your body.